-I worked for Trailfinders for 14 years, spending 6 years in their Business Class department.
+I worked for Trailfinders for 14 years, spending six years in their Business Class department.
 Having booked First and Business class passengers for many years, I've also been fortunate enough to have travelled in Business Class on various airlines.
-I know and understand the differences between each airline and can offer you lots of tips, I will happily advise on what each airline offers; from chauffeur car transfers, to the seat pitch and on-board service.
-I can tailor make trips to fit your exact requirements using my 15 years of experience in booking tailor-made trips.
-I've sent lots of clients on amazing holidays, so I would love to book your trip of a lifetime too!
+I know and understand the differences between each airline and can offer you lots of tips, I will happily advise on what each airline offers; from chauffeur car transfers to the seat pitch and on-board service.
+I can tailor-make trips to fit your exact requirements using my 15 years of experience in tailor-made booking trips.
+I've sent lots of clients on fantastic holidays, so I would love to book your trip of a lifetime too!

 Running around after my two children aged 7 and 5.